Reconciliation Break Investigation: Turning a Difference Into an Answer (2026)

 Reconciliation Break Investigation: Turning a Difference Into an Answer

-Every crypto reconciliation of real volume produces breaks.
-A defensible finance function is not one that never has differences — it is one defined by what it does with them: triage, root cause, correction by proper entries, documentation.
-This guide is that workflow, the common crypto root causes, and the discipline, hedged, because resolution sufficiency is the auditor's call.
+This spoke is the workflow that runs whenever any of the other pillar reconciliations turns up a difference.
+Every crypto reconciliation of real volume produces breaks, so a defensible finance function is not one that never has differences.
+It is defined by what it does with them: triage, root cause, correction by proper entries, documentation.
+The focus here is that workflow and the handful of root causes most crypto breaks trace back to.
+Because resolution sufficiency is the auditor's call, this stays hedged.

-- Breaks are normal at any real volume — a good function resolves and documents them, it doesn't avoid them.
+- Breaks are normal at any real volume.
+A good function resolves and documents them rather than avoiding them.

-- Failure mode = an unexplained number carried forward or written off without root cause.
+- The failure mode is an unexplained number carried forward or written off without a root cause.

-- Common crypto root causes: uncaptured gas; internal transfers mis-treated/un-matched; timing around period-end; missing/undisclosed wallet; source divergence (API vs CSV, explorer vs node).
+- Common crypto root causes: uncaptured gas; internal transfers mis-treated or unmatched; timing around period-end; a missing or undisclosed wallet; and source divergence (API versus CSV, explorer versus node).

-- Resolve via correcting/adjusting entries — original error visible, documented — never a plug or in-place edit.
+- Resolve via correcting or adjusting entries that leave the original error visible and documented, never a plug or in-place edit.

-- Explained reconciling item ≠ unexplained break — only an understood, in-policy difference is a reconciling item.
+- An explained reconciling item is not an unexplained break: only an understood, in-policy difference is a reconciling item.

-- Documentation is the value — undocumented resolution ≈ unresolved for assurance.
+- Documentation is the value; an undocumented resolution is, for assurance, close to unresolved.
 Sufficiency is the auditor's.
 Not accounting advice.

 Breaks are normal; unexplained breaks are not

 Every crypto reconciliation of real volume produces differences.
-A good function has a defined way to investigate, categorise, resolve, and document them so a difference becomes a corrected error or a known, explained reconciling item.
-The failure mode is an unexplained number carried forward or written off without root cause.
+A good function has a defined way to investigate, categorise, resolve, and document them, so a difference becomes either a corrected error or a known, explained reconciling item.
+The failure mode is an unexplained number carried forward or written off without a root cause.
 Resolution sufficiency is an auditor judgement (the workflow inside the reconciliation process).

 Common crypto root causes